ry4ngch/React-Boilerplates/README.md

 - **`separator`**  (Optional)
   - **Type**: `String`
   - **Description**: Sets a custom separator between breadcrumb items.
 The default separator is `>>`.
+> [!NOTE]
-> Note: Seperator will not work with multiStep and triangle breadcrumbs.
+> Seperator will not work with multiStep and triangle breadcrumbs.

 ### Usage:
 ```jsx